chenhi/aiml-exercises/gpu_puzzles/README.md

-My solutions to GPU puzzles by Sasha Rush /home/harrison/Documents/projects/aiml/public/tensor_puzzles/README.md
+My solutions to GPU puzzles by Sasha Rush: https://github.com/srush/GPU-Puzzles Download the rest of the files there.

+Ran this code on Google Colab.